reductstore/website/blog/2024-01-12-implement-async-storage-data-streaming-pytorch/index.md

             yield buffer.pop(random.randint(0, len(buffer) - 1))
 ```

-This implementation ensures that each epoch sees a different data order – although it's shuffled up to the buffer length so it's not perfect, but can be sufficient if the buffer is large enough.
-Most importantly, we have to find a good balance between the buffer size and the number of workers.
+This implementation ensures that each epoch sees a different data order – the shuffle is limited to the buffer's length, so it's not perfect, but it can be sufficient if the buffer is large enough.
+Most importantly, we have to find a good balance between the buffer size, the batch size and the number of workers.

-In other words, we should maximize the number of workers to match the number of CPU cores, and get the largest possible buffer that doesn't saturate the memory and keep a good performance, i.e. the GPUs get batches of data fast enough for training and don't wait until the next one is available.
+In other words, we would maximize the number of workers to match the number of CPU cores, and get the largest possible buffer that doesn't saturate the memory or get performance down, i.e. the GPUs get batches of data fast enough for training and don't wait until the next one is available.

 ## Conclusion
 In conclusion, implementing async storage data streaming in PyTorch projects requires careful planning around data loading and processing.